Language is the key to a successful exchange year

 More information about the test can be found here.

-Good luck to the test !
+Good luck with the test !

 If you have any questions, please contact our language test coordinator.

-This video is another good source of instructions (sorry in Finnish only, but watch it with your host family if necessary).
+This video is another good source of instructions (sorry, in Finnish only, but watch it with your host family if necessary).